emirdemirel/ASA_ICASSP2021/README.md

 which should contain both the audio and lyrics text files at  "$DATASET/wav" and "$DATASET/lyrics"

 ```
-docker run -v $DATASET:/a2l/dataset -it alta:latest
+docker run -v $DATASET:/a2l/dataset -it asa:latest
 ```
 then, once you are inside the Docker container run: